 If there’s one thing you’ve learned here at OU, it’s that you can’t trust anyone—not even your professors.
 Occasionally, you may begin to suspect that your professor is possessed by the great demon Belphegor, one of the seven princes of Hell, and it’s really putting a damper on your semester.
 We’ve been there, and we know that it’s always best to acknowledge the warning signs before you take your final exams.
 During finals, watch for these six signs that your professor is possessed by a merciless and grotesque hell-being.
 Good luck!

 6.)
-He does a full lecture on the very first day of class:
+He did a full lecture on the very first day of class:

 This is one of the earliest warning signs of demonic possession in a college professor.
 We’re not saying that all professors who do this are acting as vessels for a cruel creature from underground, but it’s a good rule-of-thumb.